 MINDFULNESS TEACHER TRAINING

 Want to learn more about mindful eating and other mindfulness practices, and gain the skills and confidence to share with others?
 Join me for a 10-week Mindfulness Teacher Training!
 It’s a virtual class so you can join from anyplace, but there is an optional retreat at the end.
-The retreat weekend will be held in coastal Rhode Island (which is gorgeous in the summer, it is the Ocean State, after all) so it would be wonderful if you could join us for that too!
+The retreat weekend will be held in coastal Rhode Island, which is a gorgeous place to be.
+It would be wonderful if you could join us for that too!